awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 1. Complete the following information and then choose **Create endpoint**\.
    + For **VPC**, select a VPC in which to create the endpoint\.
    + For **Subnets**, select the subnets \(Availability Zones\) in which to create the endpoint network interfaces\.
-**Note**

      Not all Availability Zones may be supported for the service\.
    + For **Security group**, select the security groups to associate with the endpoint network interfaces\.

-**To create an interface endpoint to an AWS Marketplace partner service**
+**To create an interface endpoint to an AWS Marketplace Partner service**

-1. Go to the [PrivateLink](https://aws.amazon.com/marketplace/saas/privatelink) page on AWS Marketplace and subscribe to a service from a software as a service \(SaaS\) provider\.
+1. Go to the [PrivateLink](https://aws.amazon.com/marketplace/saas/privatelink) page in AWS Marketplace and subscribe to a service from a software as a service \(SaaS\) provider\.
 Services that support interface endpoints include an option to connect via an endpoint\.

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.